codepath/android_guides/Implementing-Pull-to-Refresh.md

 * ptr_spinner
 * ptr_text

-Check out the [official library readme](https://github.com/erikwt/PullToRefresh-ListView#style) for more details.
+Check out the [default styles file](https://github.com/erikwt/PullToRefresh-ListView/blob/master/libraryproject/res/values/ptr_default_style.xml) for a style reference.
+You can also see the [official library readme](https://github.com/erikwt/PullToRefresh-ListView#style) for more details.

 ### Troubleshooting